 We encourage students to have a broad and balanced educational background during their undergraduate years.
 In addition to courses in the sciences, recommended areas of study include: literature, mathematics, behavioral sciences, history, philosophy and the arts.

-accept MCATs taken after January 1, 2018.
+accept tests taken after January 1, 2021.

 Letters of Recommendation